nerves-hub/documentation/nerves-hub/quickstart.md

 Then deploy to SD card via `mix burn` or to an existing working Nerves device via `mix upload`.

-Power it up and it should join your
+Power it up and it should join your device list.

+Click into it, try the Console and have some fun.
+For installations with more serious security and device identification needs.
+See the full Setup guide and how to use NervesKey.